 Price, as usual, can be tricky because depending on what you do and the operation, there will always be variation.
 The plus with purchasing a small filter press, like the one we have been discussing, is that you can get all of the latest features such as, a shaker system, real wash cleaning system, and the PLC (program logic controller) to run the filter press automation at a substantially reduced price point allowing smaller organizations to make the capital investment.

 These small and automated filter press can cost only between $30,000 and 60,000 typically!
 This cost is extremely affordable, saving not only money in the press itself, but also labor costs which could be a close equivalent to the same cost of someone operating a manual press for an entire year.

 A precast customer explored options to replace its concrete waste slurry bin and ultimately decided to invest in a small 400 x 400 mm, fully automated filter press.
 The size of this filter press was chosen because it was the smallest commercial unit the press supplier could offer.

 What else was considered during the planning phases, one might ask.
 For this type of project, the customer had to incorporate the following components typical to a precast installation:

-The total overall implementation costs for the project was just shy of $80,000.
+The total overall implementation costs for the project was just shy of $80,000, which means the Filter Press is affordable.
 This filter press size is mainly targeted at the Ready Mix and Precast Operators, but for small metal finishing and plating companies, this could easily be used at these facilities as well.

-If a small operation has wastewater, these small automated filter presses could be an economical solution.
+If a small operation has wastewater, the affordability of a filter press is driven by automation and its ability to pay for itself over time.
 The mindset of ‘too big, too expensive, and too much work’ can now be countered with ‘automation, saving money, staying reliable, and improving safety’.
 The benefits seem to be in favor of industries adopting smaller automated filter press that will streamline current operations